elegant-scipy/elegant-scipy/markdown/ch2.markdown

     return g
 ```

-There's a few things going on here: images being represented as numpy arrays,
+There are a few things going on here: images being represented as numpy arrays,
 *filtering* of these images using `scipy.ndimage`, and building these into a
 graph (network) using the NetworkX library.
 We'll go over these in turn.

 # Images are numpy arrays

 In the previous chapter, we saw that numpy arrays can efficiently represent
-tabular data, as well as perform computations on it.
+tabular data, and are a convenient way to perform computations on it.

 It turns out that arrays are equally adept at representing images.